esp-rs/std-training/book/src/03_4_http_server.md

-# A simple HTTP server
+# A Simple HTTP Server

 We're now turning our board into a tiny web server that upon receiving a `GET` request serves data from the internal temperature sensor.

 ## Setup

 You can find a prepared project skeleton in `intro/http-server/`.
-It includes establishing a WiFi connection, but you must configure it to use your network's credentials in `cfg.toml`.
+It includes establishing a Wi-Fi connection, but you must configure it to use your network's credentials in `cfg.toml`.

 `intro/http-server/examples/https-server.rs` contains a solution.
 You can run it with the following command: